-Emma Bull's War For The Oaks has the Seelie Court and the Unseelie Court.
-The Seelies are at the least, tolerant of humans, and usually kind and friendly — as the Fae would define it.
+Emma Bull's War for the Oaks has the Seelie Court and the Unseelie Court.
+The Seelies are at the least, tolerant of humans, and usually kind and friendly — as the Fae would define it; (The Pouka, who is more familiar with humans than most, does say they have been "unkind" to mortals in the past).
 They're even capable of falling in love with humans as humans would recognize love.
 The Unseelies are malicious and nasty, and think nothing of twisting a mere mortal to their ends.

 Aurora thought it was a good idea to let the Courts destroy one another for the sake of breaking the balance between them, despite the massive destruction and death this would cause, because it would mean the end of fairy meddling in mortal lives forever... once there were again such a thing as mortal livesnote It was later revealed Aurora was possessed by an Outsider.